 When traveling Route 66 from Cline’s Corners, New Mexico, your next stop will be Moriarty, home of the Fighting Pintos.
 Established in 1887, Moriarty was named for Michael Moriarty, one of its original homesteaders.
 In its early days, most of its residents were dry land farmers.
 Still dependent upon area farming, today’s more sophisticated farmers utilize large pivotal irrigation rigs to raise alfalfa, feed corn, wheat, pinto beans, pumpkins, and other crops.

 In 1903 the Santa Fe Central depot was completed, and today traces of the old railroad bed can still be seen.
 The metal-sided depot, one of four such structures on the mainline from Santa Fe to Torrance, continues to stand.

 Later known as the New Mexico Central Railroad, the line was absorbed by the Santa Fe Railroad in 1926.
 The depot was replaced by a small frame building and a wooden boxcar in 1949.
 The original depot passed through several hands over the years, serving as a feed store, a workshop, and a Catholic Church.

 Moriarty became a part of Route 66 in 1938 with the re-alignment of the highway.
-The small town, like many others along Route 66, rose to the occasion with a number of motor courts, restaurants and other services.
-Many of these continue to stand and operate in today.
+Like many others along Route 66, the small town rose to the occasion with several motor courts, restaurants, and other services.
+Many of these continue to stand and operate today.

 In the southwest, Whiting Brothers gas stations were a familiar sight along Route 66, a tradition that continued until the 1990s when the gas station chain ended.
 The old Whiting Brothers station in Moriarty is the only one that is left thanks to Sal Lucero, a lifelong employee of Whiting Brothers.
 In the 1980s, Lucero bought the station from the Whiting Brothers and never bothered to change the name.
 Today it continues to stand as a tribute to the heydays of Route 66.